Self-employed or in the gig economy? A mortgage isn’t beyond your reach.

 The self-employed market

-While self-employed business owners and contractors will tend to have longer-term arrangements, gig workers are likely to have more than one client at a time and be hired to complete one task at a time.
+While self-employed business owners and contractors will tend to have longer-term arrangements, gig workers are likely to have more than one client at a time and be hired to complete one task at a time too.
 Moreover, the money they’ll earn is likely to be even more irregular in its amount and frequency.

-Secondly, it’s not uncommon for employed people to freelance online in their spare time as a way to earn extra income, particularly creatives and those in the technology sector, for example:
+Secondly, it’s not uncommon for employed people to freelance online in their spare time as a way to earn extra income, particularly creatives and those in the technology sector.
+For example:

 • Software developers